ALCC FAQ

 The following are reasons a proposal will be deemed unresponsive and may not undergo merit review: Proposals that were declined at the Pre-proposal stage; Proposals that did not submit a Pre-Proposal; Incomplete proposals (missing any of the required elements); Proposals lacking a recognized funding source; Proposals for research that is unrelated to the DOE Mission/ research priority areas; Proposals that lack a PI affiliated with a recognized entity (university, lab, agency or industry); Proposals that request the OLCF but do not intend to use the GPUs; Proposals that do not adhere to the Facility user policies; and Proposals that request more than the allocation request limit for any resource.

-After the final award decisions are made, ALL PIs will be notified of the status of their projects.
+After the final award decisions are made, All PIs will be notified of the status of their projects.
 Each PI will then be able to request an anonymized copy of their review comments and scores.

 Resources Available